 Follow us and join our social media networks to get more updates about our activities and events:

-The CBIE INTL Mentorship Program 4.0 is now recruiting both mentors and mentees from across Canada.
-The program is a valuable professional development opportunity for newcomers to the field as well as experienced leaders.
+The CBIE INTL Mentorship Program 4.0 is is a valuable professional development opportunity for newcomers to the field as well as experienced leaders.
 We would like to thank all who came forward to mentor this year, and especially welcome those individuals from the k-12 sector who are involved!

 Take initiative by joining a group of like-minded new professionals.
 This position will introduce you to leadership in international education and enable you to network with colleagues.